-The 2018 results are evidence of a very positive trend (with the exception of scope 3 emissions).
-Several targets have already been achieved: e.g. scope 1 emission reduction, VBE energy efficiency and CO2 intensity for fuels according to EnAW.
-With regard to indirect scope 3 emissions, the supply chain is causing difficulties as the programmes implemented with suppliers have not yet shown their full impact.
-The indicators of the EnAW and the VBE are consistent with the values for 2017 defined by the partners of the target agreements, as the indicators for 2018 will not be available until March 2019.
+The results achieved in 2019 are evidence of a very positive trend.
+This means Swisscom has already met most of its targets.
+These include SBTI emission reduction, VBE energy efficiency and CO, intensity for fuels according to EnAW.
+The indicators of the EnAW and the VBE are consistent with the values for 2018 defined by the partners of the target agreements, as the indicators for 2019 will not be available until March 2020.